Archtec-io/archtec/climate_api/README.md

 If set to true, weather effects are allowed to modify a player's sky.
 This includes skybox, sun, moon, and clouds (also used for fog effects).
 Running this mod on Minetest 5.1.2 or earlier versions will automatically disable this feature.
-- ``Display HUD overlays`` (default true):
-If set to true, weather effects are allowed to render an image on top of the gameplay.
-This is usually an optional effect used to increase immersion (like a frozen-over camera in a snow storm).

 ### Environment
 - ``Global base temperature`` (default 0):